pingcap/docs/tidb-cloud/tidb-cloud-partners.md

 ### Become an AWS CPPO partner of PingCAP

-If you are interested in the CPPO program and would like to join as a partner, [contact sales](https://www.pingcap.com/partners/become-a-partner/) to enroll.
+If you are interested in the AWS CPPO program and would like to join as a partner, [contact sales](https://www.pingcap.com/partners/become-a-partner/) to enroll.

 ### Manage daily tasks for AWS CPPO customers